3/4″ 6pt. SONIC Tools Impact Sockets Review

 The 3/4-inch drive sockets have a thicker socket wall.
 This greatly aids in adding rotational mass.
 This, in turn, exponentially increases the torque of the tool applying the force.
 Additionally, the 3/4″ anvil (square) provides more mass and more surface area for striking the socket, which in turn increases that torque applied to the bolt.

 Included in the Sonic impact sockets set were several accessories such as extensions, universal adapter, and 3/4″-to-1″ adapter.
 Having these accessories in true impact form really helps when the fastener you are working on is hard to reach.
 Working under and around this truck required fitting in spaces already accompanied by hydraulic hoses and fittings.
 Using the extension and universal was a must and they performed flawlessly.

 Make and Finish

 As mentioned previously, the sockets and accessories use Chrome-Moly steel, and we love the matte black (phosphate) finish.
 The Sonic logo and the socket size come laser etched on each piece.
 While this looked as if it might wear off, our testing showed that it was there to stay.

 These Sonic Tools impact sockets feature great build quality.
-The metallurgy is the right call, being made with Chrome-Moly (CrMo), and the socket walls have plenty of girth.
+They used the right metallurgy—Chrome-Moly (CrMo)—and the socket walls have plenty of girth.
 The phosphate finish is durable but yet cleans up well, and the laser etching of the label is mar-resistant as well.

-In the end, these Sonic Tools impact sockets get the job done and work as they should.
+In the end, these Sonic Tools impact sockets accomplish the job efficiently and quickly.
 The Sonic guarantee behind these is pretty simple.
 If you break it, email them a pic, and they will send you a new piece.
 Add to all this the quality of organization of the tools when they get to you, complete in a laser-cut foam drawer insert, and you have a recipe for awesomeness.

 Check out the full line of Sonic Tools USA here.